dev-sonikku/Crossworlds-mod-manager-RED1/README.md

 ## For Players: How to Use

 1. **Download**: Grab the latest release of Blue Star Manager.
 2. **Setup**: Place the manager anywhere and run it.
-It will automatically detect your *Sonic Racing: CrossWorlds* installation (Steam version required).
+It will automatically detect your *Team Sonic Racing* installation (Steam version required).
 If it can't find it, you can set the game path manually in the settings.
 3. **Install Mods**:
-    - Use the "Browse Mods..." tab to browse and install mods with one click.
+    - Use the "GameBanana" tab to browse and install mods with one click.
     - Or, manually download a mod and drag-and-drop its `.zip` or folder into the manager.
 4. **Enable/Disable**: Click the checkbox next to a mod to enable or disable it.
 5. **Configure Mods**: If a mod has a "Configure" button, you can click it to open a window with different options for that mod.
-6. **Play**: Click "Play" to play with your selected mods!
-(Make sure you always Save before launching the game!)
+6. **Play**: Click "Launch Game" to play with your selected mods!
 ---

 ## For Mod Creators: Creating Compatible Mods